Skip to content

 Solid Oak Dining Table — Custom Design

-A solid oak dining table is the best furniture investment you can make.
-Solid oak is more durable than almost any other material, more repairable than almost any other surface, and more beautiful than anything a factory can mimic.
-At Industrial Home, we make solid oak dining tables completely custom — in your size, your finish, your base shape.
-Not a catalog with limited choices, but a table made precisely for you.
+A solid oak dining table is the best investment you can make in furniture.
+Solid oak is more durable than almost any other material, more restorable than almost any other surface, and more beautiful than anything a factory can imitate.
+At Industrial Home, we custom-make solid oak dining tables — in your size, your finish, your base style.
+No catalog with limited choices, but a table made precisely for you.

 Solid vs. Veneer: The Fundamental Difference